Last updated: Friday, May 29, 2020 10:03 AM

 If you are unable to take a refresher training course for a reason related to the Coronavirus crisis, please contact the licensing office via email at email@example.com or 01786 233612.
 Licence holders are encouraged to explore options for undertaking the training online where face-to-face courses are not safe or practicable.

 As the Council focuses resources on providing essential services and responding to the current public health crisis, it will not be possible to process licence applications within the normal timeframes.
-Forthcoming meetings of the Council’s Planning and Regulation Panel and the District of Stirling Licensing Board have been cancelled, until at least the end of April 2020, with further cancellation very likely.
+Forthcoming meetings of the Council’s Planning and Regulation Panel and the District of Stirling Licensing Board have been cancelled.

 Licence and renewal applications may still be submitted, but by email only.
 Forms can be downloaded from the relevant sections of the website.
 Once completed and signed, they should be scanned and sent to firstname.lastname@example.org